taku-shimomura/tic-tac-toe/README.md

 # Tic-Tac-Toe

-[WIP] This repo is a React Tutorial Tic-Tac-Toe reimplemented using TypeScript and ReactRedux.
+This repo is a React Tutorial Tic-Tac-Toe reimplemented using TypeScript and ReactRedux.